 You can have fun learning agility at any age at Family Dog Club!

-All classes are $110.
+All classes are $125 (discounts for junior handlers).
 Find out how you can save by becoming a member of Family Dog Club!
 Read about why you should join the club.

 Meet the Instructors

 Brandy started training her first agility dog, a Westiepoo named Roy Boy, under Rita Phoenix at Family Dog Club in 2000.
 She graduated to a Shetland Sheepdog named Whisper followed by a rescue named Angel, an initially anxious dog who reached NATCH (NADAC Agility Trial Champion) status at the age of 12.
-Brandy has run multiple dogs at the elite level and currently is introducing her puppy, Nox, to the wonderful world of agility.
-Brandy teaches classes at the intermediate and advanced levels.
+Brandy has run multiple dogs at the elite level and currently is competing with her Sheltie, Nox.
+Brandy teaches the Advanced class.